 Businesses involved in the export of goods by way of ships should invest in suitable marine insurance.
 An adequate marine insurance cover can protect businesses from incurring possible financial losses that may arise due to an unexpected event or marine perils.
 So what are the factors that decide the premium of Marine Insurance policies?

 When buying a marine insurance policy, it is important to consider the factors that determine the premium.
 Besides the benefits, businesses should consider the cost of insurance.
 Let’s take a look at the factors that increase or decrease the premium of a marine insurance policy.

 The following parameters determine the cost of premium of a marine insurance policy:

-- Nature of the goods
+- The nature of the goods

-- Value of the goods
+- The value of the goods

-- Inherent risks your products may possess
+- The inherent risks that your products may possess

 - Historical Data of incidents with the insured and overall

-Some of the parameters are explained below:
+Some of these parameters are as follows:

 Case on Marine Insurance Premium